dubo-dubon-duponey/docker-homebridge/README.md

 ### Advanced configuration

-Would you need to, you may optionally pass along:

- * `--volume [host_path]/avahi-daemon.conf:/etc/avahi/avahi-daemon.conf`

-Also, any additional arguments when running the image will get fed to the `homebridge` binary.
+You can additionally mount `/data`, would you need to customize `avahi-daemon.conf`.

 Typical Dyson configuration:
 ```json
 {